Key Stage 2 history explained

 - Year 4 pupils explore working conditions in Victorian times.
 They visit a row of Victorian houses to gather information about the various street traders who once lived there.
 They also study a survey on living conditions carried out in London during the late Victorian period.

-- After listening to a tape on the war with Troy, Year 5 pupils consider what makes a hero.
+- After listening to a tape on the war with Troy, Year 5 pupils consider what makes a hero in Ancient Greece (and in modern times).
 Each pupil has to define their idea and suggest two people, past and present, who they feel are heroes.

 - A Year 6 class carry out a re-enactment of an air raid in the classroom.
 They black out the windows and an air raid siren is played as they take cover beneath tables.
 They later discuss what it felt like being cramped under a table not knowing what was going to happen next.
-A member of the local community visits the class to share his wartime experiences of evacuation.
+A member of the local community visits the class to share their wartime experiences of evacuation during WWII.

 Help your child at home